dialpad/dialtone-legacy/docs/utilities/typography/word-break.md

 ---
 title: Word break
-desc: Utilities for controlling the way words break within an element.
+description: Utilities for controlling the way words break within an element.
 ---

 ## Normal